Old Tom gin

-Old Tom Gin (or Tom Gin or Old Tom) is a gin recipe popular in 18th-century England.
+Old Tom gin (or Tom gin or Old Tom) is a gin recipe popular in 18th-century England.
 In modern times, it became rare but has experienced a resurgence in the craft cocktail movement.
 It is slightly sweeter than London Dry, but slightly drier than the Dutch Jenever, thus is sometimes called "the missing link".

-The name Old Tom Gin purportedly came from wooden plaques shaped like a black cat (an "Old Tom") mounted on the outside wall of some pubs above a public walkway in 18th-century England.
+The name Old Tom gin purportedly came from wooden plaques shaped like a black cat (an "Old Tom") mounted on the outside wall of some pubs above a public walkway in 18th-century England.
 Owing to the Gin Craze, the British government tried to stem the flow of gin with prohibitive taxes and licensing, which drove the scene underground.
-Under the cat's paw sign were a slot to put money in and a lead tube.
+Under the cat's paw sign was a slot to put money into, and a lead tube.
 From the tube would come a shot of gin, poured by the bartender inside the pub.

-Old Tom Gin was formerly made under licence by a variety of distillers around the world; however, one was recently relaunched by Hayman's Distillery based on an original recipe.
-Since then a number of other companies have followed suit, such as: Booth's; Secret Treasures; The Liberty Distillery; Tanqueray; Langley's; Jensens; Ransom; Master of Malt; The Dorchester Hotel; The London Distillery Company Ltd; and Sacred Spirits.
+Old Tom gin was formerly made under licence by a variety of distillers around the world; however, one was recently relaunched by Hayman's Distillery based on an original recipe.
+Since then a number of other companies have followed suit, such as: Booth's; Secret Treasures; The Liberty Distillery; Tanqueray; Langley's; Jensens; Ransom; Master of Malt; The Dorchester Hotel; The London Distillery Company Ltd; Cotswolds Distillery, and Sacred Spirits.

-An Old Tom Gin made by J. Wray and Nephew Ltd. of Jamaica is also commonly found on the market.
+An Old Tom gin made by J. Wray and Nephew Ltd. of Jamaica is also commonly found on the market.

-Old Tom Gin is specified for Jerry Thomas' cocktail called the Martinez in his 1887 Bartender's Guide, How to Mix All Kinds of Plain and Fancy Drinks.
-The first record of it being used in the Tom Collins cocktail was the 1891 book, The Flowing Bowl: When and What to Drink.
+Old Tom gin is specified for Jerry Thomas' cocktail called the Martinez in his 1887 Bartender's Guide, How to Mix All Kinds of Plain and Fancy Drinks.
+An early record of it being used in the Tom Collins cocktail was the 1882 book, Harry Johnson's New and Improved Bartender's Manual.